-- Be a high school dropout; - Be of compulsory age for attending school, but have not attended school for at least the most recent complete school calendar quarter; - Be an individual who is or has been involved with the juvenile or adult justice systems; - Be homeless or former foster youth; - Be pregnant or parenting; - Have a disability; - Have a secondary high school diploma, be low income, and either basic skills deficient or an English language learner; and/or - Be low income and need additional assistance to enter or complete an educational program or to secure and hold employment.
+- o Be homeless or former foster youth; - Be pregnant or parenting; - Have a disability; - Have a secondary high school diploma, be low income, and either basic skills deficient or an English language learner; and/or - Be low income and need additional assistance to enter or complete an educational program or to secure and hold employment. - Opportunity Youth must be a Marion County resident in order to be enrolled into YES ETO.
+Opportunity Youth outside of Marion County may be enrolled into WIOA.